-'''

-Algorithm 5.1 The binary merge-sort: MergeSort(S, i, j)
+Algorithm 5.1 The binary merge-sort: MERGESORT(S, i, j)

-'''

-'''

-1: if (i < j) then
+1: if f $(i < j)$ then

-2: m = (i + j)/2;
+2: m = (i+j)/2;

 3: MergeSort(S, i, m - 1);

 4: MergeSort(S, m, j);

 5: Merge(S, i, m, j);

-6: end if
+6: e i nd if

-'''

 Mergesort is based on the Divide&Conquer paradigm.
 Step 1 checks if the array to be sorted consists of at least two items, otherwise it is already ordered and nothing has to be done.
 If items are more than two, it splits the input array S into two halves, and then recurses on each part.
-As recursion ends, the two halves S[i, m-1] and S[m, j] are ordered so that Step 5 fuses them in S[i, j] by invoking procedure Merge.
+As recursion ends, the two halves S[i, m - 1] and S[m, j] are ordered so that Step 5 fuses them in S[i, j] by invoking procedure MERGE.
 This merging step needs an auxiliary array of size n, so that MergeSort is not an in-place sorting algorithm (unlike Heapsort and Quicksort) but needs O(n) extra working space.
 Given that at each recursive call we halve the size of the input array to be sorted, the total number of recursive calls is $O(\log n)$.
-The Merge-procedure can be implemented in O(j-i+1) time by using two pointers, say x and y, that start at the beginning of the two halves S[i, m-1] and S[m, j].
+The MERGE-procedure can be implemented in O(j - i + 1) time by using two pointers, say x and y, that start at the beginning of the two halves S[i, m - 1] and S[m, j].
 Then S[x] is compared with S[y], the smaller is written out in the fused sequence, and its pointer is advanced.
 Given that each comparison advances one pointer, the total number of steps is bounded above by the total number of pointer's advancements, which is upper bounded by the length of S[i, j].
-So the time complexity of MergeSort(S, 1, n) can be modeled via the recurrence relation $T(n) = 2T(n/2) + O(n) = O(n \log n)$, as well known from any basic algorithm course.

-Let us assume now that n > M, so that S must be stored on disk and I/Os become the most important resource to be analyzed.
-In practice every I/O takes 5ms on average, so one could think that every item comparison takes one I/O and thus one could estimate the running time of Mergesort on a massive S as: $5 \text{ms} \times \Theta(n \log n)$.
-If n is of the order of few Gigabytes, say $n \approx 2^{30}$ which is actually not much massive for the current memory-size of commodity PCs, the previous time estimate would be of about $5 \times 2^{30} \times 30 > 10^8 \text{ms}$, namely more than 1 day of computation.
+So the time complexity of MergeSort(S, 1, n) can be modeled via the recurrence relation $T(n) = 2T(n/2) + O(n) = O(n \log n)$, as well known from any basic algorithm course.1 on a massive S as: $5\text{ms} \times \Theta(n \log n)$.
+If n is of the order of few Gigabytes, say $n \approx 2^{30}$ which is actually not much massive for the current memory-size of commodity PCs, the previous time estimate would be of about $5 \times 2^{30} \times 30 > 10^8$ ms, namely more than 1 day of computation.
 However, if we run Mergesort on a commodity PC it completes in few hours.
 This is not surprising because the previous evaluation totally neglected the existence of the internal memory, of size M, and the sequential pattern of memory-accesses induced by Mergesort.
 Let us therefore analyze the Mergesort algorithm in a more precise way within the disk model.